Junior Academy Musical Theatre

 Entry requirements

-Students aged 13 and over are admitted to Junior Academy Musical Theatre, and remain until they are 18, under normal circumstances.
-Students will be divided into two groups according to age and year group.
+Students aged 13 and over are admitted to Junior Academy Musical Theatre, and remain until they are 18, subject to progression and commitment.
+Students will be divided into two companies according to age and experience.

 Auditions

-The applications portal for taped auditions will open in early January 2026 for the September 2026 intake.
+The applications portal for taped auditions will open in early January 2027 for the September 2027 intake.
+It will close early March 2027.

-Candidates who are shortlisted will be invited to join us at the Academy for a live audition in mid-March 2026.
-We look forward to seeing your talent shine!
+Candidates who are shortlisted will be invited to join us at the Academy for a live audition in mid-March 2027.

 Video Submission